QubesOS/qubes-core-admin-client/doc/manpages/qvm-shutdown.rst

 .. option:: --all

-   perform the action on all qubes
+   perform the action on all qubes; implies :option:`--force`

 .. option:: --exclude=EXCLUDE